Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: The Block Interpolation Framework

 \subsection{Second Reduction Step: Weight Simulation by Gadgets}

-With Lemma~\ref{lem: Weighted block-wise interpolation}, we obtain a sub-exponential reduction family from $\coeff p$ on instances $(G,\epsilon)$ to $\eval{\vec{p}}$ on edge-weighted versions obtained from $G$ by introducing $f(\epsilon)$ distinct edge-weights.
+Lemma~\ref{lem: Weighted block-wise interpolation} gives a sub-exponential reduction family from $\coeff p$ to $\eval{\pmult p}$ that maps instances $(G,\epsilon)$ to edge-weighted versions obtained from $G$ by introducing $f(\epsilon)$ distinct edge-weights for some computable function $f$.
 For the full reduction, this latter problem must be reduced to $\evalfix{\xi}p$ for \emph{fixed} $\xi\in\mathbb{Q}$.

+This may not work for all $\xi\in\mathbb{Q}$: For instance, the evaluation problem $\evalfix 0I$ for the independent-set polynomial $I$ at the point $0$ is trivial.
+We must hence impose several conditions on $\xi$ to enable this reduction. \begin{defn} Let $p$ be subset-admissible, let $\xi\in\mathbb{Q}$ and